gavinwdev/blackboard/README.md

 # compatibility

-It uses Proxy and Promise class defined in the ES6 standard, so it only works on browsers which support these feature.
+It is base on ES6 and using Promise, Proxy and Map Object, so it only works on browsers which supports these ES6 features.

 # dependency

-Currently it has dependency for axio.js to load remote template, but plan to remove it later.
+It has dependency for axio.js to handle Http request, such as load remote template.

 # two-way binding